Letkajenkka: In popular culture

 The movie Jamboree66 (Sampaguita Pictures, Philippines, 1966, directed by Luciano B. Carlos) features a scene where the song "Letkis" is being played at a club.

 There are at least two Letkajenkkas by Mimis Plessas that appear in the Greek movie Mia Trelli, Trelli Oikogeneia (Crazy, crazy family) that is directed by Dinos Dimopoulos.
 There is a scene with people dancing around the pool.
 The steps are not strictly jenkka, but the music is in the style of letkis.
 In another scene, Katerina Gogou and Alekos Tzanetakos are dancing a letkajenkka variation as a couple to letkis music.
 The choreography is John Flery's.

 In the Hungarian movie Patyolat akció (1965), Mari Törőcsik and Gyula Bodrogi perform letkajenkka.
 The dance also appears in the Polish film Małżeństwo z rozsądku from 1966 (en.
 Marriage of Convenience) and was later released in that version on cardboard record as Polski Let's Kiss (en.
 Polish Let's Kiss).
-Same tune is also used in Polish tv series Wojna Domowa airing 1965-66 of the same composer.
+Same tune is also used in Polish TV series Wojna Domowa airing 1965-66 of the same composer.

 In the final scene of the Italian film Io la conoscevo bene (1965) directed by Antonio Pietrangeli, the protagonist Adriana (Stefania Sandrelli) plays the record of the version of Letkiss by Robert Delgado (Horst Wende).

-In Cave Story, the side character Jenka is named after the letkajenkka dance, and her theme tune plays in her house and in the Labyrinth.
+In Cave Story, the side character Jenka is named after the letkajenkka dance, and letkajenkka, her theme tune, plays in her house and in the Labyrinth.

 In 2015, on its 150th anniversary, the Finnish telecom company Nokia broke the world record of the letkajenkka line.
 1393 persons in blue Nokia shirts stood in line forming the digits "150" when, in a surprise from the management, the music started to play.
 The previous record of 1354 dancers was held in Kokemäki in 1995.